toxygene/simple-uri-template/README.md

 # Simple URI Template
-A simple URI templating language with parsers to convert the template to a regular expression and to a complete URI.
+A simple URI template language with a lexer and parsers to output a regular expression or a complete URI.

+The primary use case is for assembling and matching path-based routes.

 ## Installation